NhiLa/msse642/assignments/weekly-projects/project-2-threat-analysis.md

 - Authentication infrastructure.
 - Data integrity of event records.

-The trusted boundary lies between the internet and the front-end web server (enforced by a perimeter firewall/WAF), and between the front-end web server and the backend database server (enforced by an internal firewall).
-The backend database has no public-facing interface and is never directly accessible from the internet.

 #### 2. Vulnerabilities — What Are They?

 - A01: Broken Access Control (OWASP Top 10 #1)